Genetic Testing in Mini Goldendoodle: What Every Owner Should Know

 Genetic testing should be performed before breeding and whenever introducing new dogs into a breeding program.
 Regular health screenings can also help monitor ongoing health.

-Can genetic testing predict a dog’s behavior?
+Can genetic testing predict a dog’s behaviour?

 Conclusion